Jekyll One

 • Unix/Linux: ~/.gem

-To create the`.gems` folder on Windows, the environment variables %HOMEDRIVE% and %HOMEPATH% can be used to specify your home directory on Windows.
+To create the .gem folder on Windows, you can use the environment variables %HOMEDRIVE% and %HOMEPATH% to refer to your home directory:

 md %HOMEDRIVE%%HOMEPATH%\.gem

-To Create the`.gems` folder on Unix or Linux,
+To create the .gem folder on Unix or Linux:

 mkdir ~/.gem